Bridj: Australia (2017 onwards)

-USA (2014 – 2017)
+United States (2014–2017)

 Founded early in 2014 in Boston, Massachusetts by Matt George, the company launched in their home town later the same year followed by Washington DC in April 2015.

 The company raised $4 million from a number of venture capital firms and an early investor in Zipcar.

 On 10 February 2016, BRIDJ and the Kansas City Area Transportation Authority (KCATA) announced "Ride KC: BRIDJ", a pilot project that would use BRIDJ as the operator of a microtransit system under the RideKC brand.
 Though BRIDJ planned trips based on users preferences expressed via its mobile app, KCATA provided union drivers and set fares the same as its other service.
 Fourteen Ford Transit vehicles were used in an exclusivity deal.

 Later in 2016, BRIDJ ceased operations in Washington DC.
 It also began using its buses and local storage lockers to deliver goods in Boston on a trial basis, while considering future self-driving buses and sidewalk-traveling robots to deliver packages.

 BRIDJ shut down abruptly on 30 April 2017, after funding negotiations with Toyota failed.
 George told The Boston Globe in May 2017, that the company raised approximately $11 million since their founding in June 2014.